Pediatric Emergency Medicine Fellowship

 Thank you for taking the time to consider the Akron Children’s pediatric emergency medicine (PEM) fellowship.
 We offer a 3-year ACGME accredited fellowship to pediatric trained candidates and a 2-year ACGME accredited fellowship to emergency medicine trained candidates.
 Our fellowship is designed to prepare trainees to become experts and leaders in the field of clinical pediatric emergency medicine, learn to critically appraise research, evolve their skills as educators and develop tools to assist in promoting child health and advocacy.

-Fellows receive robust clinical experience in our freestanding, state-of-the-art pediatric emergency room with total ED volumes of approximately 100,000 visits per year.
+Fellows receive robust clinical experience in our freestanding, state-of-the-art pediatric emergency rooms with total ED volumes of approximately 100,000 visits per year.
 We have a unique implementation of graded clinical responsibility that allows each fellow to be confident in independent practice at the time of fellowship completion.

 In addition to diverse clinical experience, the PEM fellowship offers a dedicated didactic series that includes subspecialty board preparation, quality improvement, research methodologies, and a curriculum including simulation, procedures, bedside ultrasound and physician wellness.